- About UCP

 Providing professional development for operational weather forecasters and the Geoscience community.

 Collaborative effort between the US and Taiwan to build a microsat satellite constellation to sound the atmosphere using the radio occultation method.

-The Collaborative Programs for the Advancement of Earth System Science (CPAESS) is a newly reconfigured program managing and delivering combined and expanded functions of two former UCP programs: the Joint Office of Science Support (JOSS) and the Visiting Scientist Programs (VSP).
+The Cooperative Programs for the Advancement of Earth System Science (CPAESS) is a newly reconfigured program managing and delivering combined and expanded functions of two former UCP programs: the Joint Office of Science Support (JOSS) and the Visiting Scientist Programs (VSP).
 Providing services advancing Earth system science program hosting; logistics and travel expertise for multiple events, conferences, and meetings; and professional development via postdoctoral fellowships, and visiting scientist appointments.

 Worldwide hands-on, primary and secondary school-based education and science program.